mnegoitescu/notes/note/2025-2-english.md

 ### _The Life and Opinions of Tristram Shandy, Gentleman_

 _The Life and Opinions of Tristram Shandy, Gentleman_ is a comic novel written by Laurence Sterne and published in nine volumes, from 1759 to 1767.
 The novel stood out due and rose to an immediate popularity due to its peculiar and almost cynical style of humour, as well as its whimsical, almost ludic plot and dialogue.
 An eccentric novel unlike most typical books, considered by many critics puzzling and peculiar.
-Whereas most stories begin with the main character, the novel's first two volumes describe Tristram's conception and unfortunate series of events that have led to his deplorable condition, as can be seen in the introduction:
+Whereas most stories begin with the main character, the novel's first two volumes describe Tristram's conception and unfortunate series of events that have led to his deplorable condition, told by the man himself, acompanied by his opinions on the matter, as can be seen in the introduction:

 | _"I wish either my father or my mother, or indeed both of them, as they were in duty both equally bound to it, had minded what they were about when they begot me; had they duly consider’d how much depended upon what they were then doing; that not only the production of a rational Being was concern’d in it, but that possibly the happy formation and temperature of his body, perhaps his genius and the very cast of his mind; and, for aught they knew to the contrary, even the fortunes of his whole house might take their turn from the humours and dispositions which were then uppermost; Had they duly weighed and considered all this, and proceeded accordingly, I am verily persuaded I should have made a quite different figure in the world, from that, in which the reader is likely to see me.
 Believe me, good folks, this is not so inconsiderable a thing as many of you may think it; you have all, I dare say, heard of the animal spirits, as how they are transfused from father to son, etc. etc. and a great deal to that purpose: Well, you may take my word, that nine parts in ten of a man’s sense or his nonsense, his successes and miscarriages in this world depend upon their motions and activity, and the different tracks and trains you put them into, so that when they are once set a going, whether right or wrong, ’tis not a half penny matter, away they go cluttering like hey-go-mad; and by treading the same steps over and over again, they presently make a road of it, as plain and as smooth as a garden walk, which, when they are once used to, the Devil himself sometimes shall not be able to drive them off it."_
 <sup>(Volume 1, Chapter 1)</sup>

+One of the novel's themes is Tristram's fate, which has been indeed decided long before his actual birth, as can be seen in the passage above.
+However, his long stream of unluck setbacks don't end here; in fact, even his name is the result of one of the many tragic errors that happen both before and throughout his life:

+| _«"No, no, said my father to Susannah, I'll get up"_
+| _"There is no time, cried Susannah, the child's as black as my shoe."_
+| _"Trismegistus, said my father -- But stay; thou art a leaky vessel, Susannah, added my father; canst thou carry Trismegistus in thy head, the length of the gallery without scattering."_
+| _"Can I?" cried Susannah, shutting the door in a huff._
+| _"If she can, I'll be shot", said my father, bouncing out of bed in the dark, and groping for his breeches._
+| _Susannah ran with all speed along the gallery._
+| _My father made all possible speed to find his breeches._
+| _Susannah got the start, and kept it; "'Tis Tris-something, cried Susannah, There is no christian name in the world, said the curate, beginning with Tris-but Tristram.
+Then 'tis Tristram-gistus", quoth Susannah._
+| _"There is no gistus to it, noodle! -- 'tis my own name", replied the curate, dipping his hand as he spoke into the bason -- "Tristram!", said he, etc. etc. etc. etc. so Tristram was I called, and Tristram shall I be to the day of my death.»_

+Etymologically, the name _Tristram_ comes from the Latin term "tristis", which means "sad" or "sorrowful", in terms with the outcome of Tristram's naming.

 # Literary Currents and Movements